Dual approach for object tracking based on optical flow and swarm intelligence: Dual approach for object tracking

 \subsection{Basic concepts}

 In this paper we propose a dual approach for object tracking based on optical flow and swarm Intelligence.
 The optical flow based tracker i.e. KLT, tracks the dominant points of the target object from frame 1 to last frame; whereas swarm Intelligence based PSO (Particle Swarm Optimization) tracker simultaneously tracks the boundary information of the target object from frame 2 to last frame.
 This dual function of tracking makes the trackers very much robust with respect to the above stated problems.

 In our approach, in the first frame of the video sequence we calculate the dominant points of the target object and start tracking it till the last frame.
 From frame 2 of the same video sequence the boundary information of the target object is captured by a dynamically generated polygon of the target object.
 The polygonal approximation of the target object at each frame is achieved by joining two consecutive dominant points on the target object by a straight line segment.
 In frame -2 of the same video sequence a group of particles is distributed randomly over the image search space.
 This particles form swarm over each line segment of the dynamically generated polygon of the target object.
-Formation of swarm on each line segment is based on the smallest distance of each particle from the individual line segment. \\
+Formation of swarm on each line segment is based on the smallest distance of each particle from the individual line segment.

 Thus, a multiswarms environment is formed and an annular ring(strip) of swarms is generated over which the dynamically generated polygon of the target object is embedded.
-If the target object is a closed digital curve then the annular ring of swarms is formed as shown in fig-(1); otherwise a strip of swarms is formed as shown in fig- (2)
+If the target object is a closed digital curve then the annular ring of swarms is formed as shown in fig-(1); otherwise a strip of swarms is formed as shown in fig-(2).